bipassed/rjw-milking-machine/README.md

  - The only breasts that modify milk output are the udders
  - The only penises that modify cum output are horse, dog, demon and dragon
  - Multiple breasts and multiple penises increase production
- - Each piece of the apparel lowers consciousness and moving by 20%, while increasing hunger rate by 20%

 **Known Incompatibilities**
  - [Coffees RJW Ideology Addons](https://gitgud.io/c0ffeeeeeeee/coffees-rjw-ideology-addons) | Will eventually be compat, but not my business